-University Hospitals of Derby and Burton NHS Foundation Trust (UHDB) developed a ‘working for longer’ project, to support its staff to stay in work for longer.
-Over 15 months the workforce transformation team, which oversees the project, has introduced several initiatives to support the retention of older workers.
+University Hospitals of Derby and Burton NHS Foundation Trust (UHDB) developed a working for longer project, to support its staff to stay in work for longer.
+Over a period of 15 months, the workforce transformation team, which oversees the project, has introduced several initiatives to support the retention of older workers.

 What the organisation faced